-Kelvin-Stuart cat's eyes are a family of static equilibria of the planar ideal MHD equations.
-The equilibria are given by the magnetic island solutions $(\omega=0,\phi_{\ep})$, where $\phi_\ep$ is given in \eqref{Kelvin-Stuart cat's eyes-mhd-m-p}.
-In this section, we prove spectral stability and conditional nonlinear orbital stability for co-periodic perturbations, and coalescence instability of the Kelvin-Stuart magnetic islands $(\omega=0,\phi_{\ep})$.
+The Kelvin--Stuart cat's-eye profiles form a family of static equilibria of the planar ideal MHD equations.
+The equilibria are given by the magnetic island solutions $(\omega=0,\phi_{\ep})$, where $\phi_\ep$ is given in \eqref{Kelvin--Stuart cat's eyes-mhd-m-p}.
+In this section, we prove spectral stability and conditional nonlinear orbital stability for co-periodic perturbations, and coalescence instability of the Kelvin--Stuart magnetic islands $(\omega=0,\phi_{\ep})$.

 For the steady magnetic potential $\phi_{\ep}(x,y)=\ln \left(\frac{\cosh (y) + \epsilon \cos (x)}{\sqrt{1-\epsilon^2}} \right)$, we have

 where $G$ is defined in \eqref{green function}.
 In fact, since

 and $\ln(\cosh(y)+\ep\cos(x))-|y|=\ln{\cosh(y)+\ep\cos(x)\over e^{|y|}}\to\ln{1\over2}$ as $y\to\pm\infty$, we infer from $-\Delta(G*J^{\ep})=-\Delta\ln(\cosh(y)+\ep\cos(x))= J^{\ep}$ that